 - (a) Land uses in preserved habitat.
-Native habitat that is counted as preserved for the purposes of Table 33-1052 cannot be part of any individual lots or parcels on which development is permitted. - (1) Portions of these native habitats may be used as buffer strips and wooded portions of golf courses provided those areas have a minimum dimension of 40 feet and are protected by the same conservation easement as the remainder of the native habitat. - (2) Land that is subdivided by roads cannot qualify as permanently preserved native habitat, but up to the following percentages of other land uses may be permitted: - Facilities for passive recreation such as hiking trails, bridle paths, boardwalks, or fishing piers, up to 2% of the preserved area. - b.
-Buffers, lakes, and utilities, up to 10% of the preserved area.
+Native habitat that is counted as preserved for the purposes of Table 33-1052 cannot be part of any individual lots or parcels on which development is permitted. - (1) Portions of these native habitats may be used as buffer strips and wooded portions of golf courses provided those areas have a minimum dimension of 40 feet and are protected by the same conservation easement as the remainder of the native habitat. - (2) Land that is subdivided by roads cannot qualify as permanently preserved native habitat, but up to the following percentages of other land uses may be permitted: - a.
+Facilities for passive recreation such as hiking trails, bridle paths, boardwalks, or fishing piers, up to 2% of the preserved area. - b.
+Buffers, lakes, and utilities, up to 10% of the preserved area. - c.

-- c.
 Commercial or non-commercial agriculture, up to 10% of the preserved area. - (b) Hydrologic restoration.
 Interruptions of original water flows must be corrected to ensure proper hydrologic conditions for the long-term survival of the permanently preserved native habitat.
 For instance, ditches or berms that interfere with natural surface and ground water flows must be eliminated (unless mitigation is possible, for instance by placing multiple culverts through berms to restore sheet flows).
-This requirement may not be construed to require hydrologic changes that would adversely affect the public health, safety or welfare or the property of others. - (c) Removal of invasive exotic plants.
+This requirement may not be construed to require hydrologic changes that would adversely affect the public health, safety or welfare or the property of others.

+- (c) Removal of invasive exotic plants.
 Invasive exotic plants must be removed from the area being preserved.
 Methods to remove and control invasive exotic plants must be included on the development order plans.
 For purposes of this subsection, invasive exotic plants mean the same plants as described in section 10-420. - (d) Conservation easement.
 The guarantee of preservation must include a perpetual conservation easement granted to a governmental body or agency or to a qualified charitable corporation or trust whose purposes include protecting natural, scenic, or open space values of real property. - (1) This conservation easement must be a right or interest in real property that is appropriate to retaining the land in predominantly its natural forested condition as suitable habitat for native vegetation and wildlife in accordance with this section; and, which prohibits or limits the activities described in F.S. § 704.06, as such provisions now exist or as may be amended. - (2) This conservation easement must acknowledge that all residential and commercial development rights have been transferred away from the portion of the property subject to the conservation easement. - (3) The agency or entity accepting the easement must be acceptable to Lee County.

-CAO ALTERNATIVE to 33-1054(d)(3)

-- (3) The agency or entity accepting the easement must be acceptable to Lee County.
 Lee County will accept the conservation easement in the event no suitable entity is willing to accept the easement. - (4) This agency or entity must explicitly consent to enforce the easement's obligations in perpetuity.
-This requirement does not apply to a secondary or tertiary back-up grantee that is empowered, but not obligated, to enforce the terms of the easement.
+This requirement does not apply to a secondary or tertiary back-up grantee that is empowered, but not obligated, to enforce the terms of the easement. - (5) Unless Lee County is the entity accepting the easement and consenting to enforce its obligations in perpetuity, Lee County must be named in the easement as a back-up grantee that is empowered, but not obligated, to enforce the terms of the easement. - (6) If no entity suitable to Lee County will accept such conservation easement, Lee County will accept the easement.